urvil38/soen-6441/README.md

 python3 ./src/main.py
 ```

-- Ececute the Cheers project (with using standard library functions)
+- Execute the Cheers project (with using standard library functions)
 ```
 python3 ./src/app_with_lib.py
 ```